Buying a Business

 When you have found a business you want to buy, it is important that you get first-rate financial advice on whether that business is actually worth.
 We advise that your accountant should be your first port of call.

 BRM Solicitors have vast experience in the legal process of buying businesses, be it a small local off license or a multi-million pound organisation, we can advise you in all the stages involved.

 When a price for the business you are buying has been agreed, legal financial and commercial due diligence are vital processes to identify any potential issues with the business.
 At BRM, we work with you and your financial team or accountants to ensure that you receive a thorough background to the business and to resolve any issues that may arise.

 We will thoroughly review all the necessary information about the business to help ensure that you won’t be caught out by any legal issues.

-BRMs specialised corporate solicitors will then draft and review all documentation involved in the business.
-Remember our licensing and commercial property solicitors will also be able to advise on any transactions which may involve them.
+Our specialised corporate solicitors will then draft and review all documentation involved in the business.
+Remember, our commercial property solicitors will also be able to advise on any transactions which may involve them.